Welcome to my updated website!

-In my blog entries you will find my thoughts and experiences relating to international teaching, expat life, cooking, parenting, notable books, current events or anything else that might be on my mind.
+In my blog entries you will find my thoughts and experiences relating to relationships, international teaching, expat life in general, or anything else that is currently on my mind.

-I am looking forward to making contact with people all around the world who are inspired by similar things I am inspired by.
-Feel free to leave a comment, post a question or simply make contact.
+I am looking forward to connecting with people who are inspired by similar things I am inspired by.
+Feel free to leave a comment, post a question or simply make contact through the About page.

 I began my international teaching career in 2008, in Hungary.
 I always imagined myself going into adult education or perhaps high school or college teaching.
 The universe had a different plan.
 I was called in to substitute teach for a first grade English as a Second Language class at American International School of Budapest and realized very quickly that my passion lied in interacting with small humans.
 Since then I taught grades K through 3 in Uganda, Kenya and most recently, in Congo-Brazzaville.
 Over my professional career I met incredible educators, passionate about making a difference in every child’s life who inspired me to become who I am today.